sickozell/SickoCV/README.md

 [back to top](#table-of-contents)

-## clocker
+## clocker / clocker2
-### Clock generator with 4 dividers/multipliers and audio metronome
+### Clock generator with dividers/multipliers and audio metronome

 #### - DESCRIPTION
 Clocker is a high precision clock generator and modulator with 4 dividers/multipliers with swing feature, time signatures and integrated audio click.
+Clocker2 has 6 dividers/multipliers, but lacks metronome and audio click feature.

 ![clocker](https://github.com/sickozell/SickoCV/assets/80784296/03b7fd56-4f36-4761-bf59-0357aa182865)

 #### - INSTRUCTIONS

 The BPM knob sets the clock speed from 30 to 300 bpm.
 An external clock can be connected on the EXT input.
 The RUN button or a trig on its input starts or stops the clock.